dmbarbour/wikilon/docs/AboutAO.md

 *Syntactically, AO definitions use a subset of ABC.*

 An unmodified, basic ABC parser can read AO definitions.
 But not all of ABC is valid for AO.
 The set of tokens is constrained to word dependencies, annotations, and discretionary sealers/unsealers.
+Words and tokens and embedded texts are further constained.
+See below.

 Any word in an AO dictionary may be 'compiled' to independent ABC by transitively inlining the definition for each `{%word}` token and following it by `$vr$c` to compile then inline its functional meaning at runtime.
 However, we'll want to apply a lot of optimizations, such as precompiling and optimizing each word incrementally.